Concert FAQs

 If you are watching the concert during the 48-hour period following the livestream, you will need to push “play” to start the concert.

 Note: when you watch the concert after the original date, you are watching a recorded version of the livestream.
-This means that there will be approximately 30 minutes at the beginning of the video when all you can see is a frozen intro screen without sound.
+This means that there may be approximately 30 minutes at the beginning of the video when all you can see is a frozen intro screen without sound.
 We suggest that you fast-forward in the video to the beginning of the concert.

 Help! the link you emailed me isn’t working!